NathanJAdams/fluent-builder/README.md

 # ts-fluent-builder

-A powerful TypeScript library for building any complex type, 100% fluent, arbitrarily nested, zero/de minimis config, with full IntelliSense support and compile-time type & data safety mechanisms.
+A powerful TypeScript library for building any complex type, 100% fluent, arbitrarily nested, zero config, with full IntelliSense support and compile-time type & data safety mechanisms.

 ## Features

+- **Simple & Powerful**: A single function to build any type
 - **Type-Safe**: Full TypeScript support with compile-time validation
 - **Data-Safe**: Prevents overwriting data or building incomplete objects
 - **Fluent API**: Intuitive method chaining for object construction
 - **IntelliSense**: Rich autocomplete and type hints in your IDE
 - **Build Any Complex Type**: Support for user-defined types & interfaces, arrays, records, unions, tuples
-- **Union Registry**: Advanced support for polymorphic object construction
 - **Flexible**: Works with any valid TypeScript type structure

 ## Installation